-For the last thirteen years, her main occupation has been facilitating workshops with various community groups and schools.
+For the last thirteen years, her main occupation has been leading workshops with various community groups and schools.
 She works regularly for a number of key organisations and charities and is well-respected locally for her work including facilitating Ilkley Young Writers and Bradford Young Writers alongside poet and performer Michelle Scally Clarke for the Ilkley Literature Festival.

 Becky’s poem ‘Jesus Lives’ was highly commended for the Forward Prizes 2018 and she has won first prize for The Speakeasy Open, second prize in the Ilkley Literature Open Mic and runner up in the Yorkshire Open.
 Her work has been shortlisted in several international competitions including The Fish Short Story Prize.
 In 2013 she was the commissioned poet for Morley Literature Festival and Grassington Festival.

 For more, visit her blog